ghiscoding/multiple-select-vanilla/README.md

 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/multiple-select-vanilla?color=success&label=gzip)](https://bundlephobia.com/result?p=multiple-select-vanilla)

 ## Description
-Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) library (thanks to @wenzhixin for this great lib).
+Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) library (thanks to @wenzhixin for this great project).
 This fork was based on its latest known version at the time, which was `v1.5.2`, but later updated to [`v1.7.0`](https://github.com/wenzhixin/multiple-select/releases/tag/1.7.0).
 The main difference from the original lib is that we dropped jQuery in favor of native browser code and this mean zero external dependency.
-As a bonus, a few extra features were also added to the library as you can see from the list shown below [Changes vs Original lib](#changes-vs-original-lib-multiple-select).
+As a bonus, a few extra features were also added to the library and you can see them listed below [Changes vs Original lib](#changes-vs-original-lib-multiple-select).

 This lib allows you to select multiple elements with checkboxes :).